 (Note: all the previous publications in the bar charts category are listed on the right-hand side.
-Select "Return to Categories" to go to the page with all publications sorted by category.
+Select “Publications” to go to the page with all publications sorted by category.
 Select this link for information on the SPC for Excel software.)

 Histograms show how process data “stack up” over time.
 Histograms are quite easy to produce.
 Enter your data into a software package and, within seconds, you have your histogram.
 The histogram has some bars on it, different heights most likely.
 You might have some other things on the histogram as well including some statistics such as the average and standard deviation.
 The histogram might have the process specifications added so you can see if anything is out of specifications.
 And perhaps a normal curve or another distribution has been added to the histogram.